Yatekii/jep106/README.md

 This crate provides a means to retrieve the JEDEC manufacturer string for a corresponding JEP106 ID Code.

 All the codes can be found on the page of the JEDEC organization but are presented in as a PDF.
 This crate contains the parsed data from the PDF and exposes an interface to poll the JEDEC manufacturer string of a JEP106 ID code.

 The PDF is parsed by the [jep106-parse](https://github.com/Tiwalun/jep106-parser) helper crate.

 ## Status

-The crate provides the JEP106BD Revision of the codes list which was published in October 2021.
+The crate provides the JEP106BE Revision of the codes list which was published in January 2022.

 ## Usage